Rotations

 Dr. Marla Rodriguez Vazquez at Conference Presentation 2023

-academic year.
+Second and third year residents have the opportunity to do clinical and/or research electives during the academic year.
 This opportunity is dependent upon a variety of factors including the status of the resident, the purpose of the proposal, the timing and location of the elective, departmental resources and administrative issues.
 Examples of previous resident electives include an elective in Africa, an elective at the NIH, specialty electives at other academic dermatology departments in the United States, and administrative/research electives.